mayankysharma/langgraph-code-agent/README.md

 # LangGraph Code Agent

 A streamlined code generation agent built with LangGraph and Groq.
-This agent analyzes user requests, generates Python code, performs quality assurance checks, and automatically saves the results to a file.
+This LangGraph agent is a synchronous graph.
+The agent analyzes user requests, generates Python code, performs quality assurance checks, and automatically saves the results to a file and traces all workflow steps to the Judgeval dashboard for monitoring and evaluation.

 ## Features